Three quarters of students at Wrenn School managed to bag at least one A* or A grade in this year's A-level results.

 The school also saw a rise in the overall progress of students receiving the highest grades of A* to B at 47 per cent.

-Overall 87 per cent of students gained at least one A* to B grade, with more than 75 per cent of students gaining at least one A* to A grade, an outstanding achievement.
+And 81 per cent of students gained at least one A* to B grade, with over three quarters of students gaining at least one A* or A grade.

 Vocational qualifications also saw 100 per cent of students achieving a merit or above.